-Any student whose absence from school is excused, that is due to illness, quarantine, death in the immediate family, or with prior approval by the principal will be given the opportunity to complete any assignment upon returning to school.
+Any student who is absent for the excusable reasons referenced above will be given the opportunity to complete any assignment upon returning to school.
 It is primarily the student's responsibility to initiate the make-up activities.
-The make-up assignments and examinations shall be completed within a reasonable time of the date of absence.
+The make-up assignments and examinations shall be completed within a reasonable amount of time from the date of absence (one additional day for each day of excused absence under usual circumstances).
+Assignments or examinations not made up shall be recorded as a zero and will be averaged with the grades earned to determine the quarterly mark.
 Teachers will review procedures for their classes at the beginning of the year.